2015 Flickers' Youth Film Jury

 to the world of independent film.
 The program is normally composed of a group of 20-30

 students, who attend multiple screenings during the Festival, Q&A’s, and festival events.
-Their goal is to
+They will introduce film programming and have the opportunity to lead filmmaker Q&A's.
+A central goal is to

-deliberate, and choose a Best Feature, Best Documentary, and Best Short to receive the
+learn to work as a team, to meet throughout the Festival and deliberate, and choose a Best Feature, Best Documentary, Best Short and Best Short Documentary to receive the

-Youth Film Jury award.
-The youth jury program also allows students to network, and make connections for their future.
+Youth Jury award.
+The youth jury program allows students to network, and make connections for their future.

 Some films which over the years have previously received Student/Youth Jury recognition: